 Jury Service is a civic duty and an important responsibility.
 As a juror, you will be directly involved as a participant in making our judicial system work in the manner it is intended.
 Your service as a juror helps to preserve the constitutionally guaranteed right to a fair trial comprised of fellow citizens.
 Jury service is a privilege earned and is to be continually guarded and preserved.

-As a petit juror, you will be required to attend the initial jury orientation on the day indicated in the summons.
+As a petit juror, you will be required to call in to the message line after 4:30 PM on the Friday prior to the start date of your jury service which is indicated in the summons.
 You will be on call for a period of 2 weeks.
 For those individuals requiring assistance due to a disability, please call (330) 675-2573 and inform the jury commissioner of the type of assistance you will need during your term of service.
 Please do this immediately upon receipt of your jury summons as some types of accommodations may require advance preparations.

 Typically, you will receive your jury summons/questionnaire in the mail approximately 3 - 4 weeks prior to your term of service.
-After the initial jury orientation, to determine if and when you need to report, you must call the “Recorded Jury Message” at the number on your instruction sheet.
+After the initial jury orientation, to determine if and when you need to report, you must call the “Recorded Jury Message” at the number on the page titled "Special Notice" included in your mailing..

 Please use good judgment and report for jury duty properly dressed.
 You should take into account that you will be participating in a formal legal proceeding and you should dress respectfully.
 Mini-skirts, tank tops and pajamas are inappropriate.
 Business casual attire is preferred.